ishandandekar/Why_Is_The_Car_Is_Getting_Bigger/README.md

     <img width=300 height=170 src="assets/Kowalski.jpg">
 </p>

-👋 Hello and welcome to the **Why_Is_The_Car_Getting_Bigger** repository.
+👋 Hello and welcome to the **Why_Is_The_Car_Getting_Bigger** code repository.
 This is my first tabular data analysis project using Python.
+This project comprises of the analysis done on the data of accidents happening in USA.
 Hope you like it!

 ## Introduction